 ISBN: 978-0987342669

-Butler and Moseley's Explain Pain kicked off a revolution in therapeutic neuroscience education and has become the go to pain bible for clinicians and sufferers alike.
+Butler and Moseley's Explain Pain suggests that if we understand chronic pain, it can have ‘less of a hold over us’ and may eventually decrease.
+The book prompted a reform in therapeutic neuroscience education and has become the go to pain bible for clinicians and sufferers alike.

 Why We Sleep: The New Science of Sleep and Dreams